Salmon Flies - Atlantic and Pacific Salmon Patterns

 We deliver all around the world even direct to fishing lodges.
 We do not believe in the sale of cheap salmon flies but sell a vast range of quality best flies for salmon for any venue you wish to fish at.
 See the reviews by other fishermen

-Many fly fishermen rely on our flies, backed up with our famous customer service, all flies come with our quality guarantee!
+Many fly fishermen rely on our flies, from traditional backed up with our famous customer service, all flies come with our quality guarantee!
 If you are not sure which are the best fly for salmon at different times of year check our selection colour & size chart below showing colour and size recommended through the the season.
-See our salmon related blog posts here.
+See our salmon related fishing articles here.

-There are lots of types of styles including tube flies, irish shrimps, hair wings, snakes.
+There are lots of types of styles including tube flies, irish shrimps, hair wings, pot bellied pigs, snakes to shrimp fly patterns from black shrimp to shrimp silver.
 Each fly type has it's own benefit; for example a tube fly can have much more weight if a copper or brass tubes are used or lighter if nylon tubes are used.
 Hairwings give lots of movement triggering attacks where an Irish shrimp fly pattern looks like natural shrimp food for salmon.